napari/napari.github.io/tutorials/applications/annotate_points.md

-# annotating videos with napari
+# Annotating videos with napari

 **Note**: this tutorial has been updated and is now compatible with napari > 0.4.5 and magicgui > 0.2.5.
 For details, see [this pull request](https://github.com/napari/napari.github.io/pull/114).